jenniferfletcher1/Simulation-code/README.md

 ***
 Directory of Files:

+note: scripts 1 denote scripts begining with 1, e.g. script 1.1, 1.2 etc.

-* Scripts starting with 0:
+* Scripts 0 (starting with 0):
 Contain libraries required for running of script.

-* Scripts starting with 1 (i.e., 1.1, 1.2, etc.):
+* Scripts 1 (starting with 1):
-Contain all functions required for running simulation of subsequent scripts.
+Contain all functions required for running simulation (simulations are found in scripts 2).

-* Scripts starting with 2 (i.e., 2.1, 2.2, etc.):
+* Scripts 2 (starting with 2):
 Each script contains code to run the simulation for a specific scenario.
 At the end of the scripts the datasets generated from the simulation are exported to the working directory.

+* Scripts 3 (starting with 3):
+Contains all functions required for presenting and manipulating results results.

-* Scripts starting with 3 (i.e., 3.1, 3.2, etc.):
+* Scripts 4 (starting with 4):
-Each script contains code to run generate the results for a specific scenario.
-The results contain an average of each prediction measure, parameter estimates of the fitted prediction model, and other relevant information (such as proportion of missingness).
-At the end of the scripts the results are exported to the working directory.
+Scripts to generate results for each scenario.

 ### 3. Technologies
 ***